nxp-imx/meta-nxp-connectivity/docs/guides/nxp_mpu_matter_demos.md

     $ chip-tool accesscontrol write acl '[{"fabricIndex": 1, "privilege": 5, "authMode": 2, "subjects": [112233], "targets": null}, {"fabricIndex": 1, "privilege": 3, "authMode": 2, "subjects": null, "targets": null}]' 0xDEADBEEF 0
     $ chip-tool otasoftwareupdaterequestor announce-otaprovider 0xDEADBEEF 0 0 0 0x1234567890 0

-<a name="ota_check"></a>
+If the ota update is successful, for firmware ota, the i.MX ota requestor device displays the log "OTA update FW succeeded, reboot the i.MX device and re-setup the Wi-Fi and BT.", you should reboot the device and then reload the WiFi firmware and driver.
+For nxp-thermostat-app ota, the i.MX ota requestor device displays the log "OTA update nxp-thermostat-app succeeded.", you can start using the updated nxp-thermostat-app without any further intervention.

-If the ota update is successful, for firmware ota, the i.MX ota requestor device will display the log "OTA update FW succeeded, Please reboot the i.MX device and re-setup the Wi-Fi and BT.", you should reboot the device and then reload the WiFi firmware and driver.
-For nxp-thermostat-app ota, the i.MX ota requestor device will display the log "OTA update nxp-thermostat-app succeeded.", you can start using the updated nxp-thermostat-app without any further intervention.
+<a name="faq"></a>

 ## FAQ

 ### Why chip-tool failed to control cluster after reboot?

-Why does chip-tool fail to control the cluster after a reboot?
+Why does the chip-tool fail to control the cluster after a reboot?
 This is because the default storage location of chip-tool on the Yocto operating system is in the `/tmp` directory, which is a temporary file system (tempfs) that is reset during power cycles.
 This can result in the loss of pairing information between the controller and the cluster, which includes applications such as chip-lighting-app, nxp-thermostat-app, chip-bridge-app, and more.
 To preserve this pairing information, it is critical to store the information in a persistent location.
 The recommended solution is to set the `TMPDIR` environment variable to a persistent location, such as `/etc`, before using chip-tool.
 This simple step can help ensure that the pairing information is stored in a directory that persists after a reboot, allowing you to avoid having to re-pair your devices after a reboot.
 Here are the detailed steps to set the `TMPDIR` environment variable in `/etc`:

 Step 1.
 Export the `TMPDIR` environment variable to a persistent location on the controller device before using the chip-tool.
 This will preserve the pairing information with the cluster after a reboot.
 For example, `/etc` is one of the option locations to store these configuration files:

     $ export TMPDIR=/etc/

 Step 2.
-Run the cluster application on end device
+Run the cluster application on end device.

     # open the cluster application on the end device
     $ nxp-thermostat-app